 I hastily demolished my second lunch and went about finding the elusive Luke.
 However, after his mobile number wouldn’t connect, and repeated knocks on his front door went unanswered, I trudged back to the showgrounds and despondently assembled my tent.
 It appeared my hiking stank would last until Kapunda.

 Hours passed before I walked back to the pub for my long-awaited schnitzel.
 On entry, I noticed a familiar face sitting across the bar.
 ‘Luke?’
 I hesitated, ‘you went to Faith Secondary School, right?
 Do you remember me?
 Is it you I need to see about opening the shower block?’
-I was received with a startled smile and a disconcerted nod; another classically South Australia run-in and an equally typical rural greeting.
+I was received with a startled smile and a disconcerted nod—a typical rural greeting after a classically South Australia run-in.
 After a quick catch-up, a delicious meal and a slow meander back to the showgrounds, I jumped in the hot shower and melted away five day’s worth of grime.
 I could now start Day 39 as fresh as a daisy.